 Re-Integration: When their clinical team thinks they are ready, patients receive a therapeutic home pass to explore re-integration into family, home, and education/work.
 Staff members support patients throughout this challenge by mapping out plans, setting goals, and maintaining accountability.
 Patients are supported as they work toward:

 - Obtaining a recovery sponsor

 - Practicing coping skills and exploring issues such as grief/loss and seeking safety

 - Continued involvement with families and referral sources

-Patients in this long-term, clinically intensive program are able to continue their treatment while participating in programs like College Success, the Sober Dorm program, and a Therapeutic Vocational Program.
+Caron Renaissance offers a long-term, clinically intensive model that enables young adults to “practice” a sober life with adult responsibilities before they take up their lives outside of treatment.
+Patients in the program are able to continue their treatment while participating in programs like the Sober Dorm program and a Therapeutic Vocational Program.